SpectralDragon/Viper-LightRoute-Swinject/README.md

-# ViperMCFlurrySwift v3.0
+# ViperMCFlurrySwift v3.2

-A small example of the use of the library by Rambler and DI Container "Swinject".
+A small example of the use DI Container "Swinject" and small library for transition between Viper Modules.
 Links to sources:

-* [ViperMcFlurry](https://github.com/rambler-digital-solutions/ViperMcFlurry) (Helpers for creation proper module connections and routing)
+* [LightRoute](https://github.com/SpectralDragon/LightRoute) (Helpers for creation proper module connections and routing)
 * [Generamba](https://github.com/rambler-digital-solutions/Generamba) (automatic VIPER module generator)
 * [The Book of Viper](https://github.com/rambler-digital-solutions/The-Book-of-VIPER) (Example created by the inspiration from this book)
 * [Swinject](https://github.com/Swinject/Swinject) (Dependency injection framework for Swift)